 LO 4 - AC 4.1: The owner of a local business has contacted you to ask for help training their staff with regards to business communication.
-You have been asked to produce a fact sheet explaining different types of business information, where the information is obtained, what is its purpose and how it can be communicated.
+You have been asked to produce a fact sheet explaining different types of business information, where the information is obtained, what is its purpose and how it can be communicated, using electronic and non-electronic methods.